-The Cattaraugus County Council on Alcoholism and Substance Abuse was incorporated on July 12, 1974, the Council was the only non-profit agency in Cattaraugus County to provide prevention education and information referral services.
-The Council’s first Board of Directors was elected in 1978.
+The Cattaraugus County Council on Alcoholism and Substance Abuse was incorporated on July 12, 1974 as a non-profit agency to provide prevention education, information and referral services.
+The first Board of Directors was elected in 1978.

-In 1984, with Board approval, the Council expanded its early intervention programs by adding a school-based substance abuse program.
-A few short years later, in 1986, the Council was able to promote itself as a full-service agency, as we assumed responsibility for the out-patient counseling clinic at the county-run Guidance Center to provide treatment to individuals recovering from alcohol and/or other drugs.
+In 1984, with Board approval, the Council expanded its early intervention programs by adding a school-based substance abuse prevention/education program.
+A few short years later, in 1986, the Council added outpatient counseling for those individuals recovering from alcohol and other drug abuse when it assumed responsibility for the Cattaraugus County run Guidance Center outpatient counseling services.

-Through a generous donation, we acquired a landmark home in Westons Mills in 1988 and started Weston’s Manor: a 16-bed community residence for individuals in recovery from chemical dependency.
+Through a generous donation in 1988, the Council acquired a landmark home in Westons Mills and opened Weston’s Manor: a 16-bed community residence for individuals in recovery from chemical dependency.
 This facility officially opened in 1990.

-Prevention became a larger part of the Council’s services in 1992.
-Prevention provides opportunities for individuals, families, and the community to learn about themselves and to reduce and eliminate the risks presented by alcohol and other drug use.
-The Prevention Department continues to provide these services through accurate, age appropriate information and services throughout school districts in the county and in the community about alcohol, substance abuse and related issues.
-The staff of Prevention encourages healthy alternatives and promotes no use as a viable choice for all individuals.
+Prevention education became a larger part of the Council’s services in 1992.
+This program provided opportunities for individuals, families and the community to learn about themselves and to reduce or eliminate the risks presented by alcohol and other drug use.
+The Prevention Department continues to provide these services through accurate, age appropriate information throughout school districts in the county and in the community about alcohol, substance use disorder and other related issues.
+The staff of the Prevention Department encourage healthy alternatives and promote no substance use as a viable choice for all individuals.

-The Shelter Plus Care program, a federally subsidized housing program targeting homeless persons with alcohol, substance or mental health diagnosis, opened in 1995.
-While residing in the program, participants focus their efforts on their plans for recovery with additional emphasis placed on educational and vocational goals.
+The Shelter Plus Care program, a federally subsidized housing program targeting homeless persons with a substance use disorder or mental health disorder diagnosis, began operation in 1995.
+Participants in the program focus their efforts on their plans for recovery with additional emphasis placed on educational and vocational goals.
 Unfortunately, due to loss of funding, the program ended in April 2019.

 In 1997, the Council opened Wendy’s House.
-The residence, Wendy’s House, is designed to house local recovering women and their children.
+This supportive living environment is designed to house local recovering women and their children.
 Wendy’s House is dedicated in memory of Wendy Sue Axelson, whose life reflected courage and hope in facing personal trauma.
 The Council also operates additional subsidized housing for those in recovery through the Supportive Living Program.
 These apartment style living environments are for both males and females who have sustained more long-term recovery.

-Keeping with the Council’s record for meeting the changing needs of the community, an employee assistance program called Perspectives, signed its first contract in April of 1999.
-The program has proven to be successful, the needs of the community changed and the program was ended in December of 2012.
+Keeping with the Council’s record for meeting the changing needs of the community, an employee assistance program called Perspectives signed its first contract in April of 1999.
+While the program was proven to be successful, the needs of the community changed and the program was ended in December of 2012.

-To further meet the needs of our growing community, the Clinic further expanded its services by opening sites in Salamanca, Gowanda and Machias.
-Services were also provided to residents in the NYS Office of Family and Children’s Services Residential Facilities at Great Valley and Limestone until they closed in 2009 and at the Randolph Children’s Home, now known as New Directions Youth and Family Services.
+To further meet the needs of our growing community, the Outpatient Clinic expanded its services by opening clinic sites in Salamanca, Gowanda and Machias.
+Services were also provided to residents in the NYS Office of Children and Family Services Residential Facilities in Great Valley and Limestone until they closed in 2009 and at the Randolph Children’s Home, now known as New Directions Youth and Family Services.